 We operate global interactive electronic marketplaces designed to enable market participants to trade financial instruments and other products instantaneously, more effectively and at lower cost than traditional trading methods.
 Our marketplaces are currently used by most of the largest financial institutions and wholesale market participants to trade in a wide range of global fixed income securities, futures, options and other financial instruments.
 These financial instruments include government securities denominated in U.S. dollars, Euros, Yen, British Pounds Sterling, Canadian dollars and currencies of emerging market countries, as well as securities of U.S. agencies, municipal securities, Eurobonds, corporate bonds and other global fixed income securities and U.S. Treasury futures.
-We operate the largest global electronic marketplace for U.S. Treasury securities and leading global electronic marketplaces for the other fixed income securities and financial instruments, most of which have been converted or are being converted to our eSPEED (SM) electronic trading platform.
+We operate the largest global electronic marketplace for U.S. Treasury securities and leading global electronic marketplaces for the other fixed income securities and financial instruments, most of which have been converted or are being converted to our eSpeed (Service Mark) electronic trading platform.
 Our current marketplaces process financial instrument transactions of over \$150 billion per day, of which more than \$6 billion are wholly-electronic orders not involving any person as an intermediary.
 Our revenues are driven by trading activity and volumes in our marketplaces.

 We believe we operate the only electronic marketplaces used for trading in multiple securities and financial and non-financial instruments on a global basis.
-We also operate a U.S. Treasury futures exchange marketplace that is known as the CANTOR EXCHANGE (SM).
+We also operate a U.S. Treasury futures exchange marketplace that is known as the Cantor Exchange (Service Mark).
 It is the first fully electronic futures exchange for the trading of U.S. Treasury futures and, we expect, will serve as our platform for the electronic trading of a broad range of futures contracts globally.
 Over 500 institutions worldwide participate in our marketplaces, including all of the 25 largest bond trading firms in the world, as identified by Euromoney Magazine.
-Most of these institutions use our proprietary eSPEED (SM) screen displays and/or trading platforms, which allow us to deliver information and execute transactions instantaneously through their computer security barriers that permit or exclude entry into their internal network.
+Most of these institutions use our proprietary eSpeed (Service Mark) screen displays and/or trading platforms, which allow us to deliver information and execute transactions instantaneously through their computer security barriers that permit or exclude entry into their internal network.
 We have devoted significant resources to developing client arrangements, providing point-to-point communication links, and creating proprietary software to establish connectivity through these security barriers in order to deliver data and execute transactions for our clients on a secure basis.

-Our interactive electronic marketplaces are powered by our eSPEED (SM) system, which employs our private, instantaneous, electronic network and proprietary transaction processing software.
+Our interactive electronic marketplaces are powered by our eSpeed (Service Mark) system, which employs our private, instantaneous, electronic network and proprietary transaction processing software.
 Our system supports execution of trades internally by Cantor and enables fully electronic trading by our clients.
 We believe these components form one of the most robust trading systems in the world.
 The network is distributed and permits market participants to view information and execute trades in a fraction of a second from locations around the globe.
-Our trades are processed using INTERACTIVE MATCHING (SM), our proprietary, rules-based trading method that interactively executes the orders of multiple market participants.
-INTERACTIVE MATCHING (SM) encourages trading by giving the successful active participant in a transaction a time-based right of first refusal on the next sale/purchase.
-Some of the rules employed in INTERACTIVE MATCHING (SM) provide participants that expose their orders to the market with priority in the interactive auction process.
-Because of its unique trading rules, we believe that INTERACTIVE MATCHING (SM) is attractive to both large and small market participants and represents a competitive advantage over other existing electronic trading systems.
+Our trades are processed using Interactive Matching (Service Mark), our proprietary, rules-based trading method that interactively executes the orders of multiple market participants.
+Interactive Matching (Service Mark) encourages trading by giving the successful active participant in a transaction a time-based right of first refusal on the next sale/purchase.
+Some of the rules employed in Interactive Matching (Service Mark) provide participants that expose their orders to the market with priority in the interactive auction process.
+Because of its unique trading rules, we believe that Interactive Matching (Service Mark) is attractive to both large and small market participants and represents a competitive advantage over other existing electronic trading systems.